Sam Cornish: 1982–2004

-From 1982-2004, Cornish was an instructor in the department of Writing and Publishing at Emerson College.
+From 1982 to 2004, Cornish was an instructor in the department of Writing and Publishing at Emerson College.
 During his time at Emerson, he introduced and taught courses in the Harlem Renaissance, Jewish writers, Holocaust literature, literature of the American West, literature of World War II, gay literature and Irish writers, among others.
 The period between 1982 and his eventual retirement in 2004 was the height of his career—as a writer, teacher and scholar.

 In addition to teaching, Cornish was a contributor to the ‘’Christian Science Monitor’’, reviewing numerous titles in African-American literature, mainstream American Literature, genre fiction and more from 1984-1986.
 At the same time, the bookstore he and Orowan owned was publishing a book review magazine titled Fiction, Literature and the Arts Review, to which he contributed.
 In 1984 he moderated a panel discussion at the Cambridge Public Library on Black writing, sponsored by the bookstore, which published a special issue of the magazine focusing on that topic.
 In addition to his wife’s store, he worked at Avenue Victor Hugo in Boston, Paperback Booksmith in Cambridge and New England Mobile Book Fair in Newton, where he was still employed until a few months before his death.

 During this time he also taught courses in fiction, poetry, and publishing at Boston Adult Education Center (1983-1988).

 In 1985, Unicorn Press published Songs of Jubilee, a collection of new and selected poems.
 Many of the poems deal with topics from African-American history.
 This approach, digging deeper into the history of both his local community and the larger African American population, would become the focus of his next three books.

 In 1986, Cornish was named director of the literature project called Boston Contemporary Writers for the MBTA Orange Line, under the auspices of UrbanArts, Inc of Boston, and oversaw the installation of literary monuments at subway stations along the MBTA’s Orange Line until 1988.
 The overall project, called Arts in Transit, was funded by the Massachusetts Bay Transportation Authority and managed by UrbanArts.
 Cornish’s role was typical of his approach to literature – that it be made more visible and accessible to the public.
 He would later follow this same model in his position of Boston Poet Laureate.